drhsqlite/fossil-mirror/www/fossil-is-not-relational.md

   implement the same underlying data model.
 So far there are none, but it's conceivably possible.

-- **Provides a solid basis for reporting.** Fossil's metrics and reporting options are arguably the most powerful and flexible yet seen in an SCM.
+- **Provides a solid basis for reporting.** Fossil's real-time metrics and reporting options are arguably the most powerful and flexible yet seen in an SCM.

 - Very probably several more things.